 keep your back straight.

-Lift the patient completely off the bed, move him a short distance and lower him back onto the bed, bending the leg closest to the headboard and the arm that provides support.
+Completely lift the patient over the bed, move him a short distance and lower him back onto the bed, bending the leg closest to the head of the bed and the arm that provides support.

 Assess the patient's condition and environment